jtanx/fontforge/doc/sphinx/ui/dialogs/charinfo.rst

 fonts.
 You may also assign a color to a glyph to make it stand out in the font view.

-There are 6 separate sub-dialogs to help you edit the :doc:`lookups <lookups>` of the :doc:`GPOS and GSUB <gposgsub>` tables (some of these data can be converted into various of Apple's AAT tables, particularly 'morx').
+There are 6 separate sub-dialogs to help you edit the :doc:`lookups </ui/dialogs/lookups>` of the :doc:`GPOS and GSUB </techref/gposgsub>` tables (some of these data can be converted into various of Apple's AAT tables, particularly 'morx').
 Lookups and their subtables are described in some detail :ref:`here <overview.Lookups>`, and may be manipulated and created with the